microsoft/healthfutures-evagg/README.md

 run_evagg_app lib/config/evagg_pipeline_example.yaml
 ```

-Using gpt-4o-mini with 500k TPM of quota allocated (TODO verify), this example will complete in approximately 2 minutes.
+Using gpt-4o-mini with 2000k TPM of quota allocated, this example will complete in approximately 2 minutes.
 Results of the run are located
 in `.out/run_evagg_pipeline_example_<YYYYMMDD_HHMMSS>`.
 The primary pipeline output file is `pipeline_benchmark.tsv` contained in that folder.

 In a single example run, the pipeline identified 15 unique observations from a total of 4 publications considered in this configuration.